Keywords

 Determinants, Consumption, Geographical Indication, Agricultural Products, Systematic Review.

-PDOs and PGIs can aid in the revitalization of rural areas; to safeguard and promote the diversity of local crops and rural landscapes, enhance social cohesion, it is essential to engage in cereal production and appropriately reward local communities (Communities, 2008).
-PDO certification will provide a continuous impetus for entrepreneurship and local development (Borg & Gratzer, 2013; Vakoufaris, 2010).
-Considering the conditions and link with food production, GI labels help to further revitalize the rural environment and increase farmers’ incomes, and they can use these labels to profile their professions, thus increasing their added value (Sanz Cañada & Macías Vázquez, 2005; Tregear, Arfini, Belletti, & Marescotti, 2007).
+PDOs and PGIs can support rural revitalization.
+They help safeguard and promote the diversity of local crops and rural landscapes and enhance social cohesion, especially when local communities are appropriately engaged and rewarded (Communities, 2008).
+PDO certification can also provide continuous impetus for entrepreneurship and local development (Borg & Gratzer, 2013; Vakoufaris, 2010).
+More broadly, by strengthening the link between products and their places of production, GI labels can contribute to rural development and increase farmers’ incomes.
+They also help farmers and producers position their products and increase added value (Sanz Cañada & Macías Vázquez, 2005; Tregear, Arfini, Belletti, & Marescotti, 2007).

-There is an extensive literature on food in countries of origin e.g. (Insch, Williams, & Knight, 2016; Newman, Turri, Howlett, & Stokes, 2014; Ozretic-Dosen, Skare, & Krupka, 2007), but there is little research on the determinants of consumption of geographical indication agricultural products as a systematic literature review.
+There is extensive literature on country of origin effects for food products (Insch, Williams, & Knight, 2016; Newman, Turri, Howlett, & Stokes, 2014; Ozretic-Dosen, Skare, & Krupka, 2007).
+However, research that systematically reviews the determinants of consumption of geographical indication agricultural products remains limited.

 Given that geographical indications are increasingly recognized by consumers, producers, and businesses worldwide, as well as their fundamental role in adding value to agricultural products, it is crucial to systematically study how geographical indications can be combined with consumer responses in terms of theory and consumption determinants.
 With the results of this review, interested researchers can gain a better understanding of the trend theory and important information on the consumption of geographically indicated agricultural products, which can help businesses understand consumer behavior at a deeper level, use geographical indications correctly, and improve the income of farmers, producers, and enterprises.
 A preliminary search of this topic yielded five similar literature reviews.
 The comparative differences between the five studies are shown in Table 1.

-RQ4: What are the responses of consumers to the geographical indications of agricultural products, and what factors determine different responses?
+RQ4: How do consumers respond to geographical indications on agricultural products, and what factors explain differences in these responses?

-The first stage of research strategy is to select ideal keywords to search for relevant research articles, and a preliminary search was conducted using Boolean logic (“Geographical indication” OR “Protected Designation of Origin” OR “Protected Geographical Indication” OR “Geographical indication system” OR “GIs”) AND (“agricultural products” OR “Agri-food” OR “food” OR “agricultural food”) AND (“consumer”).
+The first stage of the research strategy was to identify appropriate keywords and develop search strings.
+We conducted a preliminary search using Boolean operators: (“Geographical indication” OR “Protected Designation of Origin” OR “Protected Geographical Indication” OR “Geographical indication system” OR “GIs”) AND (“agricultural products” OR “agri-food” OR “food” OR “agricultural food”) AND (“consumer”).

 The second stage included characterizing the inclusion and exclusion criteria to base the final selection of the downloaded articles.
 The criteria are presented in Table 3.